NLnetLabs/krill/doc/manual/source/trust-anchor.rst

 .. code-block:: bash

-  krillta signer show > ./signer-info.json
+  krillta signer --format json show > ./signer-info.json

 Then 'initialise' the signer associated with the TA Proxy. (we should